|

 many memories to mention here, but since I visited the site during both

-night and day a couple of hundred times, some memories stand out.
+night and day a couple of hundred times, some memories stand

-As an 10 year old, I remember sneaking into the projection room at the
+As an 10 year old, I remember sneaking into the projection

-scolded for this, it went off without a hitch.
+was scolded for this, it went off without a hitch.

-Montreal Olympics.
+Olympics.
 My dad and I shed some tears that day as we visited.

-I remember seeing the fire that destroyed the former US pavilion in the
+remember seeing the fire that destroyed the former US pavilion in the

 mid-1970s, and visiting that site soon after.
 My heart sunk then as well.